tomaskovacik/VAGRadioRemote/README.md

 ## Examples

-Library icludes two examples, both using ebay LCD shield(2x16) with 5 buttons on A0.
+Library includes two examples, both using ebay LCD shield(2x16) with 5 buttons on A0.
 Examples use  pin 2 of arduino as output to radio (remote signal `REM`).

 - code_finder is sketchup for finding all codes understended by my audi concert/chorus 1 radios
 - emulator is sketchup emulating audi MFSW